 Making Tax Digital for VAT (MTDfV) fundamentally changes the way in which businesses keep VAT records and submit VAT returns.
-At Tish Press & Company, we can provide guidance on the key aspects of MTDfV and the implications for your business in the London area.
+At Tish Press & Company, we can provide guidance on the key aspects of MTDfV and the implications for your business in the Shenfield area.

 Over the coming years, the government will phase in its landmark Making Tax Digital (MTD) initiative, which will see taxpayers move to a fully digital tax system.

 This factsheet outlines some of the key issues for businesses.

 Making Tax Digital for Business (MTDfB) was introduced in the 2015 Spring Budget.
 The government’s ‘Making Tax Easier’ document was published shortly after, and outlined plans for the ‘end of the tax return’.
 It also set out the government's vision to modernise the UK’s tax system, with digital tax accounts set to replace tax returns for ten million individuals and five million small businesses.

 However, industry experts and those within the accountancy sector expressed concerns over the proposed pace and the scale of the introduction of MTDfB, and, as a result, the government amended the timetable for the initiative’s implementation, to allow businesses and individuals ‘plenty of time to adapt to the changes’.

 MTDfB, starting with VAT, took effect from 1 April 2019, as summarised below.